South Carolina Gamecocks football: Division championships

-The SEC has been split into two divisions since the 1992 season with the Gamecocks competing in the SEC East since that time.
+The SEC was split into two divisions from 1992 to 2023, with the Gamecocks competing in the SEC East in that time.

 Bowl games

-South Carolina has 25 bowl appearances, with a 10–15 record overall.
+South Carolina has 26 bowl appearances, with a 10–16 record overall.

 Rivalries

 Clemson

 The rivalry is the largest annual sporting event by ticket sales in the state of South Carolina.
 From 1896 to 1959, the Carolina-Clemson game was played on the fairgrounds in Columbia, South Carolina, and was referred to as "Big Thursday."
-In 1960 an alternating-site format was implemented utilizing both teams' home stadiums.
+In 1960, an alternating-site format was implemented utilizing both teams' home stadiums.
 The annual game has since been officially designated "The Palmetto Bowl".
-It is the 21st most played college football rivalry at 115 meetings.
+It is the 21st most played college football rivalry at 120 meetings.
 The Gamecocks won 5 in a row against Clemson between 2009 and 2013, Clemson then won 7 straight, but failed to extend their win streak in the series with a 31–30 loss in 2022.
-Clemson holds a 72–43–4 all-time lead in the series as of the conclusion of the 2022 season.
+Clemson holds a 73–44-4 all-time lead in the series as of the conclusion of the 2024 season.
 The South Carolina Gamecocks did not play the Clemson Tigers in 2020 due to COVID-19 restrictions.

 Georgia

-A "border rivalry" dating to 1894.
+A "border rivalry" dating to 1894, the Gamecocks and Bulldogs have met 76 times on the gridiron.
 The 1980 game was between future Heisman Trophy winners George Rogers and Herschel Walker.
 Led by Walker's 219 rushing yards, Georgia won 13–10 and would go on to capture the National Championship.
 Rogers turned in 168 rushing yards during the course of the battle, setting the stage for a successful finish to his senior season and eventual Heisman Trophy award.
 The matchup has been televised yearly since 1997.
 The series has been far more competitive since USC joined the SEC in 1992.
-Georgia holds a 53-19–2 overall lead in the series as of the 2021 season.
+Georgia holds a 55–19–2 overall lead in the series as of the 2023 season.

 Missouri

-A budding rivalry between the two schools located in cities named Columbia.
+The “Mayor’s Cup” is a budding rivalry between the two schools located in cities named Columbia.
+The Tigers lead the all-time series 10-6.
 Although Missouri is the only school to beat the Gamecocks in multiple bowl games, the rivalry began in 2012, when Missouri joined South Carolina in the SEC East.
 A Mayor's Cup trophy is awarded to the winner of the annual game by the mayors of Columbia, South Carolina and Columbia, Missouri.

+Kentucky

+South Carolina and Kentucky have played each other 37 times, with the Gamecocks holding a 22-14-1 lead in the rivalry.
+The series has been played for 34 consecutive seasons, dating back to 1992 when South Carolina joined the SEC.
+Both programs were members of the SEC’s East Division, and they have continued to be yearly opponents following the conference’s disbanding of division play.
+The series has been marked by a large number of close contests, dating back to the 1990’s.